kaplan81/rick-morty-pwa-workbox/README.md

   globDirectory: 'dist/',
   globPatterns: ['**/*.{png,jpeg,html,css,json,ico,js}'],
   swDest: 'dist/sw.js',
-  swSrc: 'src/sw-custom.js'
+  swSrc: 'src/sw-custom.js',
+  // Replace the x's in the string with the correct Workbox copied version!
+  globIgnores: ['scripts/workbox-vx.x.x/**/*']
 };
 ```

-Select all types of files.
-In the end a `workbox-config.js` file just like that one should be created in your project root folder.
+Select all types of files when you are prompted with that question.
+In the end a `workbox-config.js` file should be created in your project root folder.

+The `globIgnores` property should be added manually.
+We specify that property because we just don't need to cache the Workbox libraries.

 Now that we have our configs we can mofify the precache manifest placeholder in `sw-custom.js`.